VincentWillats/PocketTarkov/README.md

 ## How To Use
 1. Open Escape From Tarkov in Borderless or Windowed.
 2. Run PocketTarkov.exe.
-3. Open and close the Overlay with Left Shift & C, or double click taskbar notification icon.
+3. Open and close the Overlay with Left Shift & V, or double click taskbar notification icon.
 4. Hotkey can be changed in Settings.

 ## Future Plans